First Impressions Reviews – 15 September 2021

 Self-released, 3 September 2021

-(of The Connection, The Rydells, and others) covers with “” on this newest single.
+Brad Marino (of The Connection, The Rydells, and others) covers The Rolling Stones with “Monkey Man” on this newest single.
 With all the swagger of the original, Marino saunters through the song, riding along the killer groove and skittering over the piano and organ.
 The lead guitar sounds great tossed overtop, too.
-This one has a slight bit more pace and bounce than the original and Marino's vocals sound pretty right, a bit more refined and a bit less ragged and angsty than Jagger's.
+This one has a slight bit more pace and bounce than the original and Marino’s vocals sound pretty right, a bit more refined and a bit less ragged and angsty than Jagger’s.
 This is a fun one.

 Review by RYAN